China–Greece relations: Ancient

 Τhe Sino-Hellenic contacts since Hellenistic times has recently been reinforced by the interdisciplinary study of prestige gold provided which a new interpretive framework for understanding trans-cultural contact between Han China and the Hellenistic world.
 The contextual analysis of the gold artefacts with foreign features presented in the current paper shows that the quest for exotica along with the desire for “heavenly horses” among the ruling elites acted as the driving force that led to an unprecedented extent of imperial expansion of the Han court in Central Asia, as well as the establishment of a vast trading network during the first century BCE.
 Today these ancient relations are unfolded and strengthened with the Sino-Hellenic Academic Project.

 Modern

 Korean War

-During the Korean War the two countries were enemies and their forces fought each other.
-The Greek Expeditionary Force was part of the UN forces.
+During the Korean War the two countries were enemies and their forces fought each other, notably at the Battle of Chosin Reservoir.
+The Greek Expeditionary Force was part of the United Nations Command, which fought against the PRC's People's Volunteer Army and North Korean forces.

 Andreas Papandreou and Deng Xiaoping

 Andreas Papandreou, who came to power in 1981, aggressively courted China as part of his policy of finding allies beyond Greece's traditional partners in Western Europe and the US to confront Turkey over the Cyprus and Aegean disputes.
 His April 1986 visit to Beijing, followed by the visit to Athens of Chinese Premier Zhao Ziyang (the first such visit by a Chinese head of government), were important milestones in developing bilateral relations.
 Although Papandreou was able to earn diplomatic support from Chinese paramount leader Deng Xiaoping on some of his initiatives, the more long-lasting impact of this visit was felt in the economic and commercial fields, especially in shipping.